Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

 \section{Coherent confluence modulo}

-In this section, we introduce the property of coherent confluence modulo defined by the adjunction of a square cell for each confluence diagram modulo.
-Under a termination hypothesis, Theorem~\ref{T:ConfluenceTheorem} shows how to deduce coherent confluence modulo for a polygraph modulo from coherent local confluence modulo.
-This result is a coherent version of Newman's lemma that states the equivalence between local confluence and confluence under a termination hypothesis, \cite{Newman42}.
-Theorem~\ref{T:CoherentCriticalBranchingTheorem} formulates a coherent version of the critical branching lemma, it shows how to deduce local coherent confluence modulo from the coherent confluence modulo of critical branchings.
+This section deals with the property of coherent confluence for an $n$-polygraph modulo defined by the adjunction of a square cell for each confluence diagram.
+We prove a coherent version of Newman's lemma \cite{Newman42} for polygraphs modulo relating coherent confluence to coherent local confluence.
+We prove also a coherent version of the critical branching lemma reducing local coherent confluence to the coherent confluence of a reduced set of critical branchings.
+Let $\Pr=(R,E,S)$ denote an $n$-polygraph modulo.